Do not use the equipment before reading, understanding and assimilating all information about safety.

-The emteqPRO mask (installed into the HTC VIVE Pro Eye) along with two sets of side inserts.
+The emteqPRO Mask (installed into the HTC VIVE Pro Eye) along with two sets of side inserts and Open Face head strap.
 The inserts should be swapped to fit different face shapes and sizes as appropriate.

 To run the emteqPRO system connected to the HTC VIVE Pro or VIVE Pro Eye please refer to the recommended system requirements: